Market-Entry Marketing Sprint

 GMA does not provide legal compliance advice.
 DORA-specific compliance work is done by the client's own legal counsel and an EU-financial-services-compliance specialist.
 Counsel handles resilience-testing requirements, sub-contractor-monitoring legal structure, ICT third-party register filings, and Article-specific obligations.

-GMA rebuilds the commercial layer that operates inside the compliance posture counsel has established:
+GMA rebuilds the website, offer, proof, and follow-up that operates inside the compliance posture counsel has established:

 ICT, AI, or fintech firm serving EU financial entities or pursuing EU-financial pipeline.
 Revenue band twenty-five million to two billion dollars.
 DORA compliance posture work underway with legal counsel.
 Commitment to commercial-layer rebuild.